 On the film side, Cook recently directed, co-wrote, produced and starred in "American Typecast," a short film that follows a Middle-Eastern actor, Malik Khan, as he attempts to acclimate to the entertainment industry and seeks to break through his racial stereotype while struggling to stay afloat as a working actor.
-The film has been accepted into a number of film festivals including the Los Angeles Shorts International Film Festival, the Santa Barbara International Film Festival and the HollyShorts Film Festival, to name a few.
+The film was accepted into a number of film festivals including the Los Angeles Shorts International Film Festival, the Santa Barbara International Film Festival and the HollyShorts Film Festival, to name a few.

-Earlier this year, Cook starred in the Lionsgate fast-paced thriller, “American Exit,” based on a true story about a dying man’s attempt to reconnect and bond with his estranged son (Levi Miller, “A Wrinkle in Time”).
+Additionally, in 2019, Cook starred in the Lionsgate fast-paced thriller, “American Exit,” based on a true story about a dying man’s attempt to reconnect and bond with his estranged son (Levi Miller, “A Wrinkle in Time”).
 His other film credits include starring roles in "My Best Friend’s Girl" opposite Kate Hudson, "Dan In Real Life" opposite Steve Carell and "Mr. Brooks" opposite Kevin Costner.

 In 2017, Dane was seen in the critically acclaimed Starz series, "American Gods," in a stand-out role opposite Betty Gilpin and Ricky Whittle.

 Cook currently resides in Los Angeles.